 - Textile: the journal of cloth and culture

 A selection of full text e-journals as well as the indexes and abstracts are available via the library and learning resources.
 Many of our e-resources require you to login using your University IT account.

-To search for full text e-journal articles by subject you can go to the library catalogue or go to the specific e-journal resources on the E-Journal collections.
+To search for full text e-journal articles by subject you can go to the library catalogue.
 Some useful e-journal collections for Creative Arts are: